ivanchenoweth/laravel-sail-mongo-poc1/README.md

 ## You could see:

 GitHub Codespaces Laravel.
-Instalation and first steps
+Install and first steps

 https://www.youtube.com/watch?v=hPDASavmNeo&ab_channel=JavierTer%C3%A1nGonz%C3%A1lez

 https://laravel.com/docs/9.x/installation/#getting-started-on-linux

-## TRUBLESHOOTINGS:
+## TROUBLESHOOTINGS:

 If accidentally you created a mysql volume by running sail without an .env file, which was persistent the whole time thus of course having no user and database configured.